zibonbadi/liquidms/README.md

 liquidMS features a custom extension called the *Snitch API*.
-Through use of the endpoint `/liquidms/snitch` via HTTP GET and POST requests, independent hosts can contribute to database mirroring on other liquidMS nodes without the need for database access authorization on behalf of the peer.
+Through use of the endpoint `/liquidms/snitch` via HTTP GET and POST requests, independent hosts can contribute universe netgame mirrors to other liquidMS nodes without the need for database access authorization on behalf of the peer, as it will automatically sanitize the supplied data based on it's internal netgame hosting policy.

-By supplying a peer files of type `text/csv;header=absent` to the peer's HTTP API, hosts can actively contribute to that peer's database.
+By supplying files of type `text/csv;header=absent` to a peer's HTTP API, hosts can actively contribute to that peer's database.
 The CSV data that is both supplied as well as expected by liquidMS nodes is defined by the following structure: